 When Humans Are Away The Goats Will Play: 5 Wildlife Benefits From Stay-at-Home-OrderMarissa Wiseman

-Coronavirus is wreaking havoc across the globe and has large numbers of people sheltering in place.
+Coronavirus is wreaking havoc across the globe and has large numbers of people sheltering in place, however the benefits in wildlife have been a breath of fresh air.
 According to Pew Research Center, 93% of the global population live in a country with travel restrictions and approximately 3 billion people live in countries with complete border closures to foreigners.
 Within countries, ⅓ of the global population has some form of lock down in place.

 With non-essential travel restricted and movement within regions limited, nature is taking a breather and showing remarkable signs of recovery.